 (4) If a special meeting of a council is to be open to members of the public but, in the CEO’s opinion, it is not practicable to give local public notice of the matters referred to in subregulation (3), then the local government is to give public notice of the date, time, place and purpose of the special meeting in the manner and to the extent that, in the CEO’s opinion, is practicable.

-13. Public inspection of unconfirmed minutes of council or committee meetings — s.
-5.25(1)(i)
+13. Unconfirmed minutes, public inspection of (Act s.
+5.25(1)(i))

 A local government is to ensure that unconfirmed minutes of each council and committee meeting are available for inspection by members of the public —